 Hard Rubber Carpet

-The Association of Tennis Professionals banned the use of carpet courts in tennis in 2009 from all the men’s tournaments.
+The Association of Tennis Professionals banned the use of carpet courts in tennis in 2009 from all men’s tournaments.
 The reason stated for the ban of the carpet tennis court was the safety of the players.
 The ATP had concerns about the injury of players in the carpet courts.

 Many players from around the globe criticized this decision.
 These players had a stance that the spectators of the tennis should have the luxury of enjoying tennis speculation on the different types of tennis courts.

-The only tournament that was played on the carpet tennis courts until the recent years was the Tournoi de Québec, which ended back in 2018.
+The only tournament that was played on the carpet tennis courts until recent years was the Tournoi de Québec, which ended back in 2018.

 There are no international tournaments played on the carpet courts anymore.

 If we summarise the whole topic then simply we can say that mainly there would be Grass court, Hard Court and Clay Courts.
 Each Tennis court has its own characteristics and behavior.
 So choose the one which suits your playing style and keeps you more comfortable while playing tennis.

 Types of Tennis Courts – FAQ | Frequently Ask Questions

 Q: What are the 4 types of tennis courts?